Research and Academic Skills Centre (RASC)

 There is a cash-to-card machine for placing money on T-cards on the ground floor of the Library.

 On the ground floor of the Library there are two self-service photocopiers ($0.10 per copy).
 Payment for print jobs is by T-card.
 Patrons without a T-card can purchase a copycard at the Circulation Desk.

-The Library has twelve coat lockers which can be used on a daily basis.
-They are located on the ground floor of the Library at the bottom of the east stairwell.
+The Library has 24 coat lockers which can be used for the day.
+Twelves are on the ground floor of the Library at the bottom of the east stairwell; twelve more are on the 3rd floor along the west hallway.
 Keys for these lockers can be signed out at the Circulation Desk each day.

 Christianity and Culture